RoTob123/sugarlove/doc/gfx.md

 #### `sugar.gfx. render_to_canvas ([canvas])`
 - If set, `canvas` has to be a love2D canvas, built with `love.graphics.newCanvas(...)`.
-- If `canvas` is set, Sugarcoat will draw the simulated screen to this love2D canvas instead of directly to the real screen.
+- If `canvas` is set, sugarlove will draw the simulated screen to this love2D canvas instead of directly to the real screen.
-- This can be used in pair with the `sugar.after_render` callback to do post-processing on Sugarcoat's output.
+- This can be used in pair with the `sugar.after_render` callback to do post-processing on sugarlove's output.

 &#8202;